-A Connecticut limited liability company (LLC), 99% owned by the Green Bank (1% owned by CI), established to acquire and develop a portfolio of commercial and residential solar facilities and, through its CT Solar Lease 2 program, to enable investment in solar photovoltaic equipment for the benefit of Connecticut homeowners, businesses, not-for-profits and municipalities (the "End Users").
+A Connecticut limited liability company (LLC), 99% owned by the Green Bank (1% owned by CI), established to acquire and develop a portfolio of commercial and residential solar facilities and, through its CT Solar Lease 2 program, to enable investment in solar photovoltaic equipment for the benefit of Connecticut homeowners, businesses, not-for-profits and municipalities (the End Users).
 CEFIA Holdings LLC acquires the initial title to the solar assets and contracts with independent solar installers to complete the installation of the solar assets and arrange for the leasing of the solar assets (or sale of energy under power purchase agreements) to the End Users.
 CEFIA Holdings LLC is also responsible for procuring insurance for the solar assets, operation and maintenance services as well as warranty management services for the ultimate owner of the solar assets, CT Solar Lease 2 LLC, to which CEFIA Holdings LLC sells the residential and commercial projects before the projects are placed in service.
 After acquiring the residential and commercial projects, CT Solar Lease 2 LLC administers the portfolio of projects with the assistance of Renew Financial Corporation.
 The Green Bank's Board of Directors acts as the governing authority of CEFIA Holdings LLC.
+The Green Bank appoints its employees to manage the operations of CEFIA Holdings LLC.
 The Green Bank is also financially responsible (benefit/burden) for CEFIA Holdings LLC's activities.